JuliaArrays/StaticArrays.jl/README.md

 ## Approach

+The package provides an range of different useful built-in `StaticArray` types, which include mutable and immutable arrays based upon tuples, arrays based upon structs, and wrappers of `Array`.
+There is a relatively simple interface for creating your own, custom `StaticArray` types, too.

-Primarily, the package provides methods for common `AbstractArray` functions, specialized for (potentially immutable) statically sized arrays.
-Many of Julia's built-in method definitions inherently assume mutability, and further performance optimizations may be made when the size of the array is know to the compiler (by loop unrolling, for instance).
+This package also provides methods for a wide range of `AbstractArray` functions, specialized for (potentially immutable) `StaticArray`s.
+Many of Julia's built-in method definitions inherently assume mutability, and further performance optimizations may be made when the size of the array is know to the compiler.
+One example of this is by loop unrolling, which has a substantial effect on small arrays and tends to automatically triger LLVM's SIMD optimizations.
+Another way performance is boosted is by providing specialized methods for `det`, `inv`, `eig` and `chol` where the algorithm depends on the precise dimensions of the input.
+In combination with intelligent fallbacks to the methods in Base, we seek to provide a comprehensive support for statically sized arrays, large or small, that hopefully "just works".

-At the lowest level, `getindex` on statically sized arrays will call `getfield` on types or tuples, and in this package `StaticArray`s are limited to `LinearFast()` access patterns with 1-based indexing.
-What this means is that all `StaticArray`s support linear indexing into a dense, column-based storage format.
-By simply defining `size(::Type{T})` and `getindex(::T, ::Integer)`, the `StaticArray` interface will look after multi-dimensional indexing, `map`/`map!`, `reduce`, `broadcast`/`broadcast!`, matrix multiplication and a variety of other operations.

-Finally, since `StaticArrays <: DenseArray`, many methods such as `sqrtm`, `eig`, `chol`, and more are already defined in `Base`.
-Fast, specialized methods for `det`, `inv`, `eig` and `chol` are provided for square matrices up to 3×3.
-Meanwhile, conversion to pointers let us interact with LAPACK and similar C/Fortran libraries through the existing `StridedArray` interface.
-In some instances mutable `StaticArray`s (`MVector` or `MMatrix`) will be returned, while in other cases the definitions fall back to `Array`.
-This approach gives us maximal versatility now while retaining the ability to implement more fast specializations in the future.

 ## API Details
 ### Indexing